DigiBP/digibp-weisshorn/README.md

 <br>
 <br>
 No picture is shared within this readme, as the table contains 13 inputs with 35 rows.
 Please follow the link to the dmn and boolean truth table for further studies: <br> <br>
-dmn: digibp-weisshorn/src/main/resources/modelling/Decicion Table_v1-6_Application Assessment.dmn <br>
+<b>dmn:</b> digibp-weisshorn/src/main/resources/modelling/Decicion Table_v1-6_Application Assessment.dmn <br>
-truth table: digibp-weisshorn/To-Be Process/ Decicion Table_v1-4_Application Assessment.xlsx<br>
+<b>truth table:</b> digibp-weisshorn/To-Be Process/ Decicion Table_v1-4_Application Assessment.xlsx<br>
-Note for the truth table: Just the possible combinations leading to a rejection of the application are in the truth table.
+<b>Note for the truth table:</b> Just the possible combinations leading to a rejection of the application are in the truth table.
 The inputs "Yes" or "No" are projected as booleans 1 and 0.
 To cover all combinations a boolean truth table is applied.

 ## TO-BE Digitalized Process